theislab/scib/docs/source/scib_preprocessing.rst

     3. kNN graph
     4. Clustering with optimised resolution

-These are the same steps that are computed on unintegrated data before integration.
 Note that, depending on the metric, not all steps are required.
 If the metrics uses an expression matrix, no preprocessing is needed, while the PCA should be used for all metrics that evaluate an embedding.